makersacademy/rps-challenge/README.md

 ## problems encountered

-p- not sure how to fix the choice for computer, feature test not passing due to argument (fixed choice for computer) not passed into the game in feature test
+- not sure how to fix the choice for computer, feature test not passing due to argument (fixed choice for computer) not passed into the game in feature test